 Some Clients utilize a subscription credit facility, the use of which can involve potential conflicts of interest.
 Subject to the limitations in the Governing Documents, the use of a subscription credit facility by a Client is within the Advisor's discretion.
 A Client might seek to utilize a subscription credit facility for the purpose of, among other things, financing any Investment related activities of a Client covering expenses, management fees and any other costs of a Client, making distributions to Investors, providing permanent financing or refinancing or providing interim financing to consummate the purchase of Investments.
 The amount of credit available to a Client under a subscription credit facility is determined by the credit quality of the Investors as determined by the lender.
-For this reason, Investors with a higher credit quality, which results in an indirect benefit conferred by the higher credit quality investors to the others.
+For this reason, Investors with a higher credit quality, as determined by the lender, generate more credit for a Client than Investors with a lower credit quality, which results in an indirect benefit conferred by the higher credit quality Investors to the others.

-Calculations of returns of Investments and performance data as reported to Investors, are based on the payment date of capital contributions from Investors.
+Calculations of returns of Investments and performance data as reported to Investors are based on the payment date of capital contributions from Investors.
 This treatment also applies in instances where a Client utilizes borrowings under a subscription credit facility in lieu of, or in advance of receiving capital contributions from Investors to repay any such borrowings.
 If the use increases the return, as it normally does, we will have various incentives to use the subscription credit facility.
 For example, in the event the interest rate on borrowings is lower than the hurdle rate, use of leverage arrangements can be expected to accelerate or increase distributions of performance-based compensation to the Advisor or an Affiliate, providing an economic incentive to fund Investments through long-term borrowings in lieu of capital contributions.